ereekaur/finance/README.md

 </p>

-My own prediction for the second round is
+My own prediction for the second round was

  60% of votes from HALLA-AHO --> STUBB